apache/james-project/src/site/markdown/server/manage-webadmin.md

  - originMailboxes: represents for deleted message `originMailboxes` field matching.
 Tested value is a string serialized of mailbox id.
 Supports list mailbox id operators:
    - contains: does the tested deleted message's originMailbox ids contain tested mailbox id ?

-Messages in the Deleted Messages Vault of an specified user that are matched with Query Json Object in the body will be appended to his 'Restored-Messages' mailbox, which will be created if needed.
+Messages in the Deleted Messages Vault of a specified user that are matched with Query Json Object in the body will be appended to his 'Restored-Messages' mailbox, which will be created if needed.

 **Note**:

- - Query parameter `action` is required and should have value `restore` to represent for restoring feature.
+ - Query parameter `action` is required and should have the value `restore` to represent the restoring feature.
 Otherwise, a bad request response will be returned
  - Query parameter `action` is case sensitive
- - fieldName & operator for passing to the routes are case sensitive
+ - fieldName & operator passed to the routes are case sensitive
  - Currently, we only support query combinator `and` value, otherwise, requests will be rejected
  - If you only want to restore by only one criterion, the json body could be simplified to a single criterion: